karen-nair/erp/README.md

 5. run: php artisan make:filament-user
 6. key in name, email and password in the console/terminal.
 This will be used for amdin login later.
 7. run: php artisan migrate
+8. run: php artisan key:generate
-8. run: php artisan serve
+9. run: php artisan serve

 access the admin logn at: http://127.0.0.1:8000/admin/